Amparo Muñoz: Cinema

 In 1979, Muñoz acted in the comedy Mama Turns 100, by Carlos Saura.
 This was followed by performances in 1982's Todo un Hombre (He's all a Man), 1999's A Paradise Under the Stars and 2003's El Tahur.
 In 1980, she went to live in Mexico and partnered with Chilean national Flavio Labarca, who ran an antique shop.

 In 1983, she co—starred with the 18th Miss Universe in a Philippine film "Hayop sa Ganda" (English: Savagely Beautiful), but animosity developed due to her temperament and tardiness on camera set while opposing the film producers including her own talent manager, Natalie Palanca whom she physically slapped in public.
 For this offense, Munoz was legally sued by Palanca in the Philippine court (Trial in absentia) and was later ruled guilty of verdict by the Metropolitan Trial Court of Manila.

 In 1989, she returned to mainstream Spanish cinema with the movie Familia, by Fernando León de Aranoa and started a new life as an actress.
 In 1991, she lived with Victor Guijarro in the Philippines, thereby disappearing from film for seven years (1989—1996), but eventually her immediate family requested her return to Spain, during which began the alleged melancholia and extreme mental depression of Muñoz.
-Accordingly, though raised and baptized Roman Catholic, Muñoz later dabbled and experimented with various New Age philosophies, including “Mikyo Dorje Karmapa” in Tibetan Buddhism, Indonesian—Balinese Hinduism and Soka Gakkai practices during the early 1990s.
+Accordingly, though raised and baptized Roman Catholic, Muñoz later dabbled and experimented with various New Age philosophies, including "Mikyo Dorje Karmapa" in Tibetan Buddhism, Indonesian—Balinese Hinduism and Soka Gakkai practices during the early 1990s.

-Returning to Spain in 1996, growing tabloid newspaper accusations of prostitution, mental depression, heroin drug addiction, Parkinson's disease, and Human Immunodeficiency Virus coupled with poverty and melancholia ravaged Muñoz' public image, along with the physical decrepitude allegedly causing emotional shame and her imminent withdrawal from society.
+Returning to Spain in 1996, growing tabloid newspaper accusations of prostitution, mental depression, heroin drug addiction, Parkinson's disease, and HIV coupled with poverty and melancholia ravaged Muñoz' public image, along with the physical decrepitude, allegedly causing emotional shame and her imminent withdrawal from society.